-When you’re shopping for a grain-free, hypoallergenic cat food, you could do far worse than Arden Grange Adult Dry Cat Food.
+When you’re shopping for grain-free, hypoallergenic cat food, you could do far worse than Arden Grange Adult Dry Cat Food.
 Arden Grange is a British-run company that pushes out high-quality food that your cat can thrive on.

-There are prebiotics to keep your cat healthy, and the 31% crude protein is an ideal amount for most cats.
+There are probiotics to keep your cat healthy, and the 31% crude protein is an ideal amount for most cats.
 There are three size options for you to choose from, starting at a tiny 400-gram bag to let your cat try out the food before you purchase a ton of it.

 But keep in mind that this isn’t a high-energy formula, and it is slightly expensive.